orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Gravity is change in local spatial density.
 Maintain a sufficient bubble lacking this change and we unlock the secret of cancelling out gravity.
 Create this difference in the direction you want to go, and you unlock full anti-gravity.
 What we need is a way which allows us to convert energy into pure spatial structure.
-Are even pocket dimensions within o*
+Which makes me think, are even pocket dimensions within our reach?*
 ***[], []***
-***Physicist @ [] , 2034***
+***Physicist @ [] in conversation with [], 2034***

 ---